klum-dsl/klum-ast/README.md

  instead of returning the new instance, it is assigned to the `TEMPLATE` field.

 Whenever a new instance is created using the `create()` methods, all non-null / non-empty fields are copied over from template.
 For Lists and Maps, shallow copies will be created.
+It is NOT invoked using the constructor!

 ```groovy
 @DSL